MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 | **Disabled** | This option effectively **disables** desktop flow run action logs **completely**. |

 > [!CAUTION]
-> Changing these settings can have a significant impact on various aspects such as your ability to troubleshoot, audit, data retention, and so on.
-Ensure that you fully understand the implications of changing these settings before proceeding. <!-- Checking with PM to change "various aspects" to something more specific.-->
+> Changing these settings can have a significant impact on your ability to troubleshoot, audit, and more.
+Ensure that you fully understand the implications of changing these settings before proceeding.

 ## Configure Power Automate for desktop notification settings